Insights, Products

 With MMS, banks can deliver timely messages to notify customers about potentially fraudulent activities having to do with an account or transaction.

-Brands can use MMS to send payment confirmations that include important details like any reference, account, or confirmation numbers.
+Brands can send MMS messages with payment confirmations that include important details like any reference, account, or confirmation numbers.
 This can be reassuring to a customer to help them keep track of payments and have a record for future reference.

 Plus, digital text receipts eliminate the need for a customer to have a physical copy, making their life a little easier if they need to get in contact with you about something they’ve purchased!